GO TO THE GAMES

-With our German lessons for School activities you will learn "School activities" in 4 easy steps.
-The German you will learn in this lesson consists of 10 Sentences for things you do at school.
+With our German lessons you will learn the topic "School activities" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 sentences for things you do at school.

 |1||Ich lese.||I read.|